francoism90/dotfiles/README.md

 - <https://community.frame.work/t/guide-setup-tpm2-autodecrypt/39005>
 - <https://wiki.archlinux.org/title/Systemd-cryptenroll>

-If you want to use Full Disk Encryption (FDE) with TPM, make sure to (re)enroll when needed:
+If you want to use Full Disk Encryption (FDE) with TPM, make sure to (re)enroll when needed (this may happen on an UEFI firmware update):

 ```bash
 # SYSTEMD_LOG_LEVEL=debug sdbootutil --ask-pin update-predictions